Academic Catalog

 3.0 hours lecture, 6.0 hours laboratory

 Introduction to the major groups of microorganisms and the diseases they cause.
 Emphasizes the concepts and techniques relevant to the student entering paramedical professions: identifying and handling bacteria, basic principles of immunology, medical microbiology and epidemiology.
 Principles of microbial physiology, genetics, growth and microbial control are discussed.
 This course satisfies the introductory microbiology requirement needed by students majoring in nursing and other paramedical fields leading to a B.S. or B.A. degree.
-(AA/AS GE, CSU, CSU GE, IGETC, UC)
+(CSU/UC) (AA/AS-B, CSU-B2,B3, IGETC-5B,5C)

 BIO-230